pFransozi/pFransozi.github.io/_projects/containerization/kali-linux-on-docker.md

 ENV SHELL /usr/bin/zsh
 ~~~

-ENV is a directive used to send environment variable in the current shell and SHELL is a unix env variable that is used to determined which shell to use.
-By default, the bash shell is often used, but you can change the default shell by setting the SHELL environment variable to the path of the desired shell.
+`ENV` is a directive used to send environment variable in the current shell and `SHELL` is a unix env variable that is used to determine which shell to use.
+By default, the bash shell is often used, but you can change the default shell by setting the `SHELL` environment variable to the path of the desired shell.

-Then, the next RUN directive execute three commands: useradd command adds a new user into the OS, then the password is changed using echo "USER:PASS" | chpasswd, and the user is added to the group SUDO, which allows that the user can require privileges.
+Then, the next `RUN` directive executes three commands: `useradd` command adds a new user into the OS, then the password is changed using `echo "USER:PASS" | chpasswd`, and the user is added to the group `SUDO`, which allows that the user can require privileges.

 ~~~ dockerfile
 RUN useradd -m USER && echo "USER:PASS" | chpasswd && adduser USER sudo
 ~~~

-In last three lines of dockerfile, the WORKDIR directive sets  the working directory for any commands that follow it in the Dockerfile, and it also sets the default working directory for the container when it is started.
-USER directive sets the default user when container started and with CMD directive execute zsh, starting the zsh as the shell.
+In last three lines of dockerfile, the `WORKDIR` directive sets the working directory for any command that follow it in the Dockerfile, and it also sets the default working directory for the container when it starts. `USER` directive sets the default user when container starts and `CMD` directive executes `zsh`.

 ~~~ dockerfile
 USER kali